 L is for Lithuania – In Lithuania, the citizens believe the year is divided into two halves – the light half and the dark half.
 The date where these two halves meet is 31st October.
 Children play fight pretending one person is the light half and the other is the dark.

-M is for the Maldives – If you visit Malta during Halloween season, you’ll find restaurants decorated with cobwebs and public festivals where you can participate in spooky games such as apple bobbing.
+M is for the Maldives – If you visit the Maldives during Halloween season, you’ll find restaurants decorated with cobwebs and public festivals where you can participate in spooky games such as apple bobbing.

 N is for the Netherlands – There’s something for everyone in the Netherlands on Halloween.
 Whether you want to take part in the scary Zombiewalk in Rotterdam or the Halloween Festival in Amsterdam, you’ll find celebrations up and down the country, including at the famous Keukenhof Castle.